OmolaraIdowu/Countries-Of-The-World/README.md

 # Countries-Of-The-World
-List of Countries and their details
+List of Countries and Details

+HNG Mobile Task 3

 ## Description
 A simple app listing all the countries of the world along with flags, capitals, cities, and information.